Stockflare/pages/jobs/index.markdown

   <div class="col-md-4">
     <h5>Why Join Us</h5>
-    <p>Interested in shaking up a industry?
+    <p>Interested in shaking up an industry?
 Banking, in particular.
 Fascinated by how companies and the stock exchange work?
 Our mission is to make it simple enough for anyone to understand.
 Are you a risk-taker?
 We are a startup, so the ride’s a rollercoaster.</p>
   </div>

   <div class="col-md-4">
     <h5>Working @ Stockflare</h5>
-    <p>You don’t need a suit, MBA or have worked in Finance to work at Stockflare.
-A love for exploring and discovering new ideas is a must.
-Almost child-like.
-Then there’s all the usual stuff like not being an ass, stupid or a loud-mouth.</p>
+    <p>You don't need a suit, MBA or have worked in Finance to work at Stockflare.
+We encourage and nurture new ideas and technologies for solving problems, in one of the most data-intensive industries.
+We are always learning, evolving and never happy with the status quo.</p>
   </div>

   <div class="col-md-4">